ryansherby/rl-trading/README.md

 ## Dataset

-Run the $createdata.py$ file to download and format publicly available stock data available from the $yfinance$ library.
+Run the `createdata.py` file to download and format publicly available stock data available from the `yfinance` library.
 Select a training set and test set from the data based on a cutoff date for both stock data and crypto data.

 ## Training Environment

-Download the $StockTradingEnv$ from $finRL$.
+Download the `StockTradingEnv` from `finRL`.
 Ensure the reward function is consistent with the description in the paper.

 ## Agent

-Define the parameters for each DRL algorithm and initialize an agent instance provided by $stable_baselines3$ library.
+Define the parameters for each DRL algorithm and initialize an agent instance provided by `stable_baselines3` library.

 ## Training Runtime Loop (Pre-Training)